 Making a change to an existing registration

-Please print off our form detailing a variation to an existing CAR registration and return it to us by post to the SEPA Registry most closely located to the activity you are registering.
-Registry addresses are detailed on the form.
+Please complete our form detailing a variation to an existing CAR registration and return it to us either by email or by post to the SEPA Registry address detailed on the form.

-You will need to send a postal application if you require either a simple or a complex licence.
+You will need to send an application either by email or by post if you require either a simple or a complex licence.

 The CAR licence applicant guidance provides all available guidance and information on the application process.